percona/pg_tde/documentation/docs/contribute.md

 ## Contribute to documentation

-`pg_tde` documentation is written in Markdown language, so you can [edit it online via GitHub](#edit-documentation-online-vi-github).
+`pg_tde` documentation is written in Markdown language, so you can [write the docs for your code changes](#write-the-docs) or [edit the existing documentation online via GitHub](#edit-documentation-online-vi-github).
 If you wish to have more control over the doc process, jump to how to [edit documentation locally](#edit-documentation-locally).

-Before you start, learn what [git], [MkDocs] and [Docker] are and what [Markdown] is and how to write it.
-For your convenience, there's also a cheat sheet to help you with the syntax.
+Before you start, learn what [Markdown] is and how to write it.
+For your convenience, there's also a [Markdown cheat sheet] to help you with the syntax.

-The doc files are in the `docs` directory.
+The doc files are in the `documentation/docs` directory.

+### Write the docs

+When you write code, make sure to write documentation that explains it for users.
+As the author, you know best how your code works.
+To explain your feature or improvement, use the following key points:

+1. Feature Description: What is the feature about, and why does a user need it?

+2. User Tasks: What tasks can a user solve with this feature?

+3. Functionality: How does the feature work?

+4. Setup Requirements: How do you set it up?
+Are there any preconditions for it to work, such as existing setups or external configurations (e.g., what should be configured in a new Key Management Service - KMS)?

+5. Setup Steps: What are the setup steps?
+Explain the commands and parameters used in functions.
+Give examples of using them.
+Provide sample outputs for commands.

+6. Limitations and Breaking Changes: Are there any known limitations or breaking changes this feature introduces?

 ### Edit documentation online via GitHub